B

 Virginia Enforcement:

-Virginia’s Alcohol and Beverage Control Board (ABC) is the designated enforcement agency
+Virginia’s Alcohol and Beverage Control Board (ABC) and Taxation Department are the designated enforcement agencies.

 Best Practice: